nicolasleivab/Brands-Dashboard/README.md

 4. Insert in the config folder the default.json with the required credentials to connect with the MongoDB cloud cluster

 5. Run `npm run dev` which will start both server and client with concurrently.
-After successfully starting the app open [localhost:3000](http://localhost:3000/) in the browser and login with demo credentials email: nicolasleivab@gmail.com and password: demoperson1
+After successfully starting the app open [localhost:3000](http://localhost:3000/) in the browser and login with demo credentials email: nicolasleivab@gmail.com and password: demoperson1 or email: demo@person.com, password: demoperson2